TranDuong874/Deep-CPP/README.md

 #### Confusion matrix
 ![Confusion Matrix](./static/conf.png)
-*The confusion matrix shows the distribution of predictions across the 10 digit classes, highlighting where the model excels and where misclassifications occur.*

 #### Learning Curve
 ![Learning Curve](./static/learning_curve.png)
-*This graph illustrates how the model's error rate decreased during training, demonstrating the effectiveness of our implementation.*

 ### Conclusion
 From the performance statistics, we can observe that the current implementation is relatively slow, with a training time of 1090.128 seconds (over 18 minutes) for processing just a single batch of 10,000 MNIST images.
 This indicates significant room for optimization in our from-scratch C++ implementation.